 |Students w/Institutional Aid

 Students enrolled in the Licensed Vocational Nurse (LVN) to Bachelor of Science of Nursing (BSN) program at Sam Houston State University will learn skills from doctoral prepared faculty and advanced practiced nurses in a higher education environment.
 Most of the program coursework is conducted in-person except for a few hybrid online courses.
 The program includes 59 nursing prerequisites and Texas core classes and 62 nursing credit hours, with a featured "Nursing Fundamentals" course to help students transition from LVN to BSN role duties.

 LVN to BSN

-Get a glimpse into a few standout LVN to BSN programs in Texas for 2021.
+Get a glimpse into a few popular LVN to BSN programs in Texas.
 Searching for solid schools can be overwhelming, so we made these selections using the key criteria that will matter to you the most: accreditation, state approval, and academic excellence.
-Find out which LVN to BSN programs in Texas rise to the top.
+Find out which LVN to BSN programs in Texas have students excited.

 FAQs About LVN to BSN Programs in Texas

 Inside Look at Online LVN to BSN Programs in Texas